Data Centers in Augusta

 Market Access, Business & Tax Climate

-Regional Market Reach From Augusta, organizations can effectively serve the Southeastern United States, including Georgia, South Carolina, and parts of North Carolina.
-It offers a viable disaster recovery location for primary operations in Atlanta or Charlotte.
+Regional Market Reach: From Augusta, businesses can effectively serve a large portion of the Southeastern US, including major markets in Georgia, South Carolina, and North Carolina.
+It offers a strategic position for disaster recovery and secondary infrastructure sites.

-Tax Advantage For Data Centers Georgia provides a significant tax incentive with its High-Technology Data Center Sales and Use Tax Exemption.
-This program eliminates the state's 4% sales tax on qualifying equipment purchases, directly lowering the capital investment required for new builds and hardware refreshes.
+Tax Advantage For Data Centers: Georgia provides a significant tax advantage through its High-Technology Data Center Sales and Use Tax Exemption.
+This program eliminates the state sales tax on qualified equipment purchases and construction materials, substantially lowering the capital expense for new builds and expansions.

 Natural Disaster Risk